How Google Analytics Works

 Google Analytics on Different Servers

-All of the Google Analytics code is client-side, so it doesn't matter what server or CMS the website is hosted on.
-Different browsers might treat the code a little bit differently, but as long as the server displays the JavaScript code correctly, the code never has to interact with the site's server.
+All of the Google Analytics code is client-side, so it doesn’t matter where the website is hosted.
+Different browsers might treat the code a little bit differently, but as long as the HTML references the JavaScript code correctly, the code never has to interact with the server.